laravel/prompts/README.md

 <img src="https://user-images.githubusercontent.com/4977161/229042721-926b09ee-2784-4aed-9f66-f09114004bb0.gif" width="830" />

-The spinner will render while the provided callback runs.
+Render a spinner while the provided callback runs.

 > **Note** The spinner requires the `ext-pcntl` PHP extension to animate the spinner, otherwise a static version will be rendered instead.